 In New Zealand, World Tuna Day is recognised by government agencies, fisheries, environmental organisations and the public.
 They may take part in awareness campaigns, educational programs, and sustainable fishing initiatives.
 It also includes discussions around the cultural significance of tuna, particularly to Maori communities.
 World Tuna Day occurs on May 2 each year, serving as a reminder about the importance of sustainable practices to protect the world's tuna stock and to appreciate its value for both current and future generations.

-Facts about World Tuna Day
+Top 8 Facts for 2026 World Tuna Day in NZ

 Learn more about the different kinds of tuna species.
 Greenpeace lists several species of tuna and provides healthy recommendations for consumption.